kstzv/ml-kem/portable/userspace/benchmarks/README.md

 For PQClean, the values are taken from GCC `-fstack-usage` reports for the largest decapsulation-related function of each security level:
 PQCLEAN_MLKEM512_CLEAN_indcpa_enc(), PQCLEAN_MLKEM768_CLEAN_indcpa_enc and PQCLEAN_MLKEM1024_CLEAN_indcpa_enc()

+Note: Stack usage may vary across architectures, compiler versions, and optimization settings.
+The reported numbers correspond to the tested GCC -O3 build configuration.

 # Memory Usage